OfficialPhilcomm/staticz/readme.md

   sub :css do
     sass :main
   end

+  sub :scripts do
+    js :toggle_nav
   end
+end
 ```
-will build `src/index.haml` and `src/css/main.sass`.
+will build `src/index.haml`, `src/css/main.sass` and `src/scripts/toggle_nav.js`.
 You can nest as many subdirectories as you want.

 #### Helper methods
 There are multiple helper methods to simplify your work.